schlpbch/astro-guild42/src/content/blog/galaxus-digitec-webshops-explained.md

 title: Galaxus and Digitec Webshops Explained (title to be finalized)
 topics:
   - web shop
-description: Galaxus and Digitec are the two largest Swiss retail online shops.
+description: Galaxus and Digitec are the two largest Swiss retail online stores.
 Andreas and Boško give us insight into their architecture.
 ---

-[Galaxus](https://www.galaxus.ch/en) and [digitec.ch](https://www.digitec.ch/en) are the two largest Swiss web shops.
+[Galaxus](https://www.galaxus.ch/en) and [Digitec](https://www.digitec.ch/en) are the two largest Swiss retail online stores.
 Andreas and Boško give us insight into their architecture.

 Talk to be finalized.